You can access Mimer SQL using the following native database application interfaces:

 Application developers using this manual are assumed to have a working acquaintance with the principles of the relational database model in general and of Mimer SQL in particular.

 Knowledge of Mimer SQL is of course an advantage, although experience with other standard-compliant SQL implementations will suffice.
-Experience of Mimer SQL is best gained through interactive use of the BSQL facility, see the Mimer SQL User's Manual, Mimer BSQL.
+Experience of Mimer SQL is best gained through interactive use of DbVisualizer or BSQL, both included in the Mimer SQL distribution.